nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 * You cannot undo the sort once you have applied it!
 * Sort will not affect the list permanently.
 Trackermon rearranges the show list one time after a successful sort command!
-* After a successful sort command followed by an add command will still add the new show to the last index!
+* A successful sort command followed by an add command will still result in the new show being added to the last index!
 </div>

 **Format:** `sort [n/ORDER] [s/ORDER] [t/ORDER] [r/ORDER] [so/SEQUENCE]`